Viakoo OnPremises JumpStart CheckList

 This document is laid out in terms of Hardware, Software, Network and then Virtual Environment configuration.

 Viakoo OnPremises is a packaged version of the Viakoo Cloud service to run within your own infrastructure.
-It is designed to be installed on a single server or cluster of servers running VmWare ESX virtualization software.
+It is designed to be installed on a virtualized cluster of servers running VmWare ESX virtualization software.
 Within, there are several virtual machines running different components of the service.

 Platform Software used in these components are as follows: